automl/hierarchical_nas_construction/README.md

 ## 3. Citing
 If you would like to learn more about our work, please read our [paper](https://arxiv.org/abs/2211.01842).
-If you find our approach interesting for your own work, please cite the corresponding paper:
+If you find our approach interesting for your own work, please cite the paper:
 ```
 @misc{Schrodi_Towards_Neural_Architecture_2022,
   doi = {10.48550/ARXIV.2211.01842},